saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/quickstart.md

  saucectl run
  ```

- The console displays the executing tests, distinguishing which mode is running, and the results and test assets are immediately available in the [Sauce Labs dashboard](https://app.saucelabs.com/dashboard/tests/vdc).
+ The console displays the executing tests, distinguishing which mode is running, and the results and test assets are available immediately in your [Sauce Labs account](https://app.saucelabs.com/dashboard/tests/vdc).